There are plenty of other places to visit, but these are a great start!

-Over 4 hours, your guide will show you the best spots of the park and take you on a boat ride across the lakes.
+Over 4 hours, your guide will show you the best spots in the park and take you on a boat ride across the lakes.
 You can’t swim in Plitvice, so the boat tour is a good substitute.

 Krka National Park is one of Croatia’s biggest selling points.
 You can’t really visit Croatia without going to Krka National Park.
 It’s incredible!

-Krka also has a slight edge over Plitvice Lakes National Park – the second most popular waterfalls in Croatia.
+Krka also has a slight edge over Plitvice Lakes National Park – the second most popular waterfall in Croatia.
 In contrast to Plitvice, Krka offers the opportunity to swim in certain areas of Krka.